XPEL 225

-The XPEL 225 is a NASCAR Craftsman Truck Series race at Circuit of the Americas in Austin, Texas.
+The XPEL 225 was a NASCAR Craftsman Truck Series race at Circuit of the Americas in Austin, Texas.
 The race was introduced in 2021 as one of four road course races on the Truck Series schedule.

 XPEL holds the naming rights to the race.
 The inaugural event in 2021 was sponsored by Toyota and called the Toyota Tundra 225.
-The race, along with the NASCAR Xfinity Series' Pit Boss 250, is a support event to the NASCAR Cup Series' Texas Grand Prix.
+The race, along with the NASCAR Xfinity Series' Focused Health 250, is a support event to the NASCAR Cup Series' EchoPark Automotive Grand Prix.

+The No. 38 Front Row Motorsports truck went undefeated in the first three Truck Series races at COTA with Todd Gilliland driving it in 2021 and Zane Smith driving it in 2022 and 2023.
+Corey Heim broke that streak in 2024 when he won the race driving the No. 11 Tricon Garage truck.

+The race was removed from the schedule in 2025.